LearnOnDemandSystems/docs/lod/lod-themes.md

 ## Easier Lab Client Theming

-The Easier Legacy Lab Client Theming feature introduces two primary changes to the existing themes model:
+The Easier Legacy Lab Client Theming feature provides the following benefits:

 1. Real-time Theme Updates: You can now make changes to the theme's CSS and scripts without requiring a full form submission.
 This allows for more real-time editing and immediate visualization of the theme changes.